Skip to content

 Exchangeability Martingales

 Monitor streaming conformal p-values for evidence against exchangeability.
+Use these alarms as evidence signals, not as FDR-controlled anomaly decisions.

 What This Feature Does